Hedathale: Lakshmikantha Swami temple

-to see her son-in-law and he could also not see her.
-Conforming to this custom, particularly in a temple, the local palegara (local chieftain) named Bhimanna Dhanda Nayaka, built the this hall; in front of the sanctum sanctorum of the temple so that his 16 daughters and their husbands could be seated along with his wife, and the palegar could see all his 16 daughters.
+to seeing her son-in-law and he could also not see her.
+Conforming to this custom, particularly in a temple, the local palegara (local chieftain) named Bhimanna Dhanda Nayaka, built this hall; in front of the sanctum sanctorum of the temple so that his 16 daughters and their husbands could be seated along with his wife, and the palegar could see all his 16 daughters.
 However, their husbands, who also sat in the same hall could not be seen from where the palegar's wife sat.
 From the built lay out of the hall only the 16 daughters could be seen but the sons-in-law were veiled by the pillars of the hall or chavadi.